ceejbot/galls-law/webrebels.md

 # [fit] Your monolith is complex.
 # [fit] A split system is more complex.

 ^ Complexity is the enemy of everything.
+And worse, there's a famous problem with rewrites.

 ---